Coronavirus-hit Italian cruise ship docks in southern France

 "The regional health authority will investigate the situation on board.
 We are waiting for its decision to see whether passengers can disembark," a port authority spokesman said.

-An American passenger said that he and some other U.S. citizens had already received airplane tickets for a charter flight that would fly them back to Atlanta late on Thursday.
+An American passenger said he and some other U.S. citizens had already received airplane tickets for a charter flight that would fly them from Marseille to the U.S. city of Atlanta late on Thursday.

-But he added that passengers had received no word on whether French authorities would let them disembark.
+A British passenger said she had also received tickets to fly to Britain from Marseille on Thursday evening.

+The Miami Herald reported that according to ship logs obtained by the newspaper, at least 24 crew members have been classified as sick and isolated.
+At least 50 passengers have also been classified as sick or are roommates of sick passengers.

+One passenger said that while guests were confined to their cabins, many people were wandering the relatively empty ship, which is operating at about half its passenger capacity of 2,828 people.

-(Reporting by Marc Leras in Marseille and Geert De Clercq in Paris; Editing by Mike Collett-White)
+(Reporting by Marc Leras in Marseille and Geert De Clercq in Paris; Editing by Mike Collett-White and Gareth Jones)

 ((geert.declercq@tr.com; +33 1 4949 5343; Reuters Messaging: Twitter: @gvdeclercq))